bgamari/ghc-wiki-import/type-functions/class-families.md

-SLPJ note: I wonder whether it is ever useful to have a class instance with signatures.
+**SLPJ note**: I wonder whether it is ever useful to have a class instance with signatures?
 Suppose we only allowed the signature-free form?
 That would simplify the explanation in many ways (e.g. no need to say whether class instances can themselves have assoicated types!), and loses no expressive power.
 I don't think it loses much convenience either.

 ### The language extension